 Life insurance can be bought in many forms and universal life is one particular form.
 Common life insurance is an everlasting type of insurance that is based on cash value.
 With this type of insurance, the insurance company pays a relatively higher premium than she or he would with a term life insurance policy.
 A portion of this higher premium is employed to cover the life insurance itself and the rest is diverted into an investment collection.

-best universal life insurance policies over 50
+The top 10 best universal life insurance policies over 50

 Payments are usually paid monthly and the section that can be used as an investment is credited, with interest to the policyholder’s consideration.
 The part that is used to cover the insurance itself is deducted from the total amount submitted.
 This is known as the COI or Cost of Insurance part.
 In the case no repayment is submitted for a month, the quantity of the COI is deducted from the money amount in the accounts.